You’re not alone if you can’t afford gifts this year. You don't have to splurge to show you care during the holidays.

 No, don’t buy a bunch of Olive Garden gift cards so you can get one free.
 These gift cards are for yourself.
 For example, every holiday season, my coffee shop adds extra funds to their gift cards.
 That means a $20 gift card has $25 on it, $50 has $60 and $100 can buy me $120 worth of coffee.

-Using this method, you can recoup some of the money you spent for gifts on mandatory coworker gift exchanges and people too prickly to accept your current holiday terms.
+Using this method, you can recoup some of the money you spent on gifts on mandatory coworker gift exchanges and people too prickly to accept your current holiday terms.

 So, this year, give yourself a break.
 Enjoy the lights, trees, 24/7 holiday music and pray that Grandma doesn’t get run over by a reindeer.
 Without the burden of holiday debt crushing you down in January, you’ll be well on your way to a wonderful life.